KhannaSahab16/Simple-Blog-Backend/README.md

 node index.js
 Server will run on: http://localhost:3000 (default)

+🧪 API Testing
+Use Postman to test API endpoints:
 | Method | Endpoint     | Description            |
 | ------ | ------------ | ---------------------- |
 | POST   | `/posts`     | Create a new blog post |